1. Who can be detained and under what powers?

 10. How many people abscond if they are not detained?

 The use of detention is often justified on the basis that unsuccessful asylum seekers and foreign nationals will otherwise abscond, deliberately lose contact with the authorities, and "go underground".
-However, the Home Office provided evidence to the Parliamentary Inquiry into Immigration Detention stating that 95% of people complied with their conditions.
+However, the Home Office provided evidence to a Parliamentary Inquiry into Immigration Detention stating that 95% of people complied with their conditions.

 11. Aren’t legal representatives supposed to make bail applications?
 Why does BID need to exist?